antaldaniel/dataandlyrics/content/project/listen-local/index.md

 * We do not ask for any financial data, and we do not have access to any financial data of the participants.

 ## Transparency {#transparency}

+[Listen Local](https://listenlocal.community/index.html) and the [Demo Music Observatory](https://music.dataobservatory.eu/) grew out of a large, collaborative project of collective management societies, grant managers, music distributors, venues, and other music stakeholders who joined forces to collect more royalties from 2014 onwards starting with three, and eventually encompassing more than a dozen countries.

 * The entire budget of our project is 10,000 euros, co-funded by the [Slovak Arts Council](http://sgda.sk/about-us/), [SOZA](http://soza.sk/) and [Consolidated Independent](https://ci-info.com/), a distributor of independent music.
 We hope that this will be enough to create a demonstration and a detailed feasibility study that makes the user needs of Slovak managers, labels, publishers and artists themselves to continue this project in 2021.
 The project will be carried out by [Reprex](https://www.linkedin.com/company/reprexbv), a Dutch start-up co-founded by the author of the Slovak Music Industry Report, the first Hungarian Music Industry Report, Private Copying in Croatia, and the [Central European Music Industry Report 2020](https://ceereport2020.ceemid.eu/).